aodin/aspect/README.md

 Development
 -----------

+To perform tests, copy the `db.example.json` file into each driver package requiring credentials as `db.json` (currently `postgres`) as set it for your local configruation.

 All compilable statments implement a `String` method for dialect-neutral logging and the `Compile` method for building dialect-specific and parameterized output:

 ```go